jhaisley/jhaisley/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on accessibility research.
-- 🌱 I’m currently learning hydraulic design.
 - 📫 How to reach me: jordan@jordanhaisley.me
 - 😄 Pronouns: she/her